go-critic/go-critic/CONTRIBUTING.md

 please add some useful content about issues in our contributing.md
 ```

 2. In issue description provide detailed information about it.
-If it is bug request, please write steps, how to reproduce it.
+If it is bug request please write steps to reproduce it.
 If it is feature request, please describe problem it could solve.
-Also you could tell us your solution of that problem.
+Also you could tell us your solution to that problem.

-The above said is also applied to **pull requests**.
+These rules aslo applies to **pull requests**.

 ## How to add new checker